Frontend Prompting: Generating Domain-Consistent UX in Banking Apps

 Prompting accelerates development, while architecture ensures stability.

-Banking workflows include many edge cases:
+Banking workflows include many edge cases: insufficient balance, invalid inputs, regulatory restrictions.
+Prompting must explicitly include these scenarios:

-“Include error handling for insufficient balance and invalid IBAN.”
+âInclude error handling for insufficient balance and invalid IBAN.â

 This ensures that generated UI handles real-world conditions.